koushikbiswasarko/project-simulator-CoderX/PROJECT_FEATURES.md

-# Implemented Features
-## T-1: Implement Auth Feature
+# T-1: Implement Auth Feature
 ## T-1.1: Implement Sign In"
 This task involves creating a Log in Screen with email and password fields
 ## T-1.2: Implement Sign Up [only for User]